Having both been raised

 bad in our breeds.

-We compete our dogs in companion shows and have also done
+We compete our dogs in companion shows and have also dabbled

-"Mahlek Olakhota Saskia 1st yearling bitch, Best in show, And Dog of the year 2006 at the annual northern inuit show in Oldham"
+1st yearling bitch, Best in show, And Dog of the year 2006 at the annual Northern Inuit show in Oldham"